Submission Guidelines

 Submission Format and Length

-5. A maximum of two co-authors may collaborate on a single blog post (in exceptional cases, 3 authors may be permitted).
+- A maximum of two co-authors may collaborate on a single blog post.

 Review and Editorial Process

-3. We strive to respond within 2–3 weeks from the date of submission.
-If there are significant time-sensitive developments, please indicate the urgency in your cover email.
+- We strive to respond within 2–3 weeks from the date of submission.
+If there are significant time-sensitive developments, please indicate the urgency in the form.
 We may expedite review on a case-by-case basis.

 Ethical and Legal Considerations